 When you book at Tune hotels, the cheapest rooms are windowless.
 I’ve got mixed feelings about this.
 It could be a positive thing in Summer when sun streaming through inadequate curtains can wake you up early.
 It could also reduce external noise in your room.
 At the same time, I don’t like not having any natural light.
 The rooms do have air conditioning.

 View from my bedroom window toward the Pentland Hills

-I was glad that I was only staying for one night, as there were only two rather insubstantial coat hangers.
+I was glad that I was only staying for one night, as there were only four rather insubstantial coat hangers.
 The rooms was just big enought to fit in the double bed.
 The bed was comfortable, but I prefer to have a chair in my hotel room for working on my netbook.
 The bathroom had a very good shower.

 My room at the Tune Hotel Edinburgh Haymarket

 My big beef with Tune Hotels is that they don’t even include a towel in the room rate.
 I’ve previously written on no-frills hotels, stating that I don’t consider a towel to be a frill, but at Tune hotels you pay £1.50 for a towel and toiletries.
 I also didn’t like the lack of a kettle for making a cup of tea or coffee in the room, which wasn’t available even as an extra.

 Below are the other optional add-on charges for a one night stay.